alecab94/mews-data-task/solution/reports/ad_hoc_report/customer_profile_report.md

 Gender 1 has the highest use of online check-in, with almost 1 in 10 leveraging it, quickly followed by gender 2.
 Even though gender 0 makes 33.83% of total reservations, they do not participate at all in online check-ins.
 This case seems like an outlier that would require further investigation.

-Now let's take a look at a breakdown of online check in behaviour by reservation creation week day:
+Now let's take a look at a breakdown of online check in behaviour depending on which week day the reservation was created at:

 | Weekday   | Gender | Total Reservations | Online Check-ins | % Online Check-in |
 |-----------|--------|--------------------|------------------|--------------------|